romanenko/covid19-safety-information/README.md

 // Retreiving unique sender id to identify user across different calls const sender = event.sender.id;

-// We define messages as array of objects
+// Define messages as array of objects
 // with required `text` parameter for the message
 // and a possible `meta` field with potential additional configuration
 // to enhance the message with attachments or Quick Replies in the future